microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Invoke-MgRedirectCommunicationCall.md

 	)
 	CallbackUri = "https://bot.contoso.com/api/calls/24701998-1a73-4d42-8085-bf46ed0ae039"
 }
-Invoke-MgRedirectCommunicationCall -CallId $callId -BodyParameter $params
+Invoke-MgBetaRedirectCommunicationCall -CallId $callId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgRedirectCommunicationCall Cmdlet.
+This example shows how to use the Invoke-MgBetaRedirectCommunicationCall Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS